jeremy-bertincourt/ConvFinQA-Agent/README.md

 - **Evaluation Metrics**
   - Is the agent trying to answer the question? -> Hallucination rate (based on `explanation`) using DeepEval Framework.
   - Is the agent using the right operations? -> Operation-sequence accuracy on `program`.
-  - Is the agent using the right arguments? -> Argument-order and value accuracy.
+  - Is the agent using the right arguments? -> Argument value accuracy.
   - Did the agent find the right answer? -> Exact-match accuracy on `exe_ans` (rounded up).
   - Does the explanation sound natural? -> Readability (Flesch Reading Ease).